Metrics

 To export metrics as JSON files:

-bca --paths /path/to/your/file/or/directory metrics \
+bca metrics --paths /path/to/your/file/or/directory \

--O json -o /path/to/output/directory
+-O json --output metrics.json

 CSV (spreadsheets and Pandas)

-bca --paths /path/to/your/code metrics \
+bca metrics --paths /path/to/your/code \

--O csv -o csv-output
+-O csv --output-dir csv-output

 The CSV writer emits one row per FuncSpace (function, class, struct, unit, etc.) with the entire metric matrix as columns.
 Header order is fixed — see CSV_HEADER in src/output/csv.rs for the canonical list.
 Identity columns come first (path, space_name, space_kind, start_line, end_line) followed by every leaf metric using the same dotted JSON-style names (loc.lloc, halstead.volume, cyclomatic.modified.average, etc.) so a single column name addresses the metric in both CSV and JSON.